2012 Australian Grand Prix: Race

 Further down the order, Felipe Massa made contact with Bruno Senna at Turn 3, with the Ferrari and Williams continuing on for some distance as they tried to untangle themselves from one another.
 Both cars developed punctures, and retired from the race as a result.
 Senna was able to remain out on the circuit long enough to complete 90% of the race distance, and he was classified sixteenth as a result.

 Jenson Button went on to win the race, his third at the Albert Park Circuit in four years.
 Vettel crossed the line second, two seconds behind Button, while Hamilton held Webber off long enough to finish third.
 Webber crossed the line fourth, his best result at his home Grand Prix.
 Maldonado's accident meant that Fernando Alonso finished the race a lonely fifth, with Kamui Kobayashi scoring eight points for sixth place.

 Going into the final lap of the race, Pérez in seventh led Rosberg ahead of Räikkönen – who had recovered from seventeenth on the grid to be running ninth – and Jean-Éric Vergne, Daniel Ricciardo and Paul di Resta.
 Rosberg made contact with Pérez on the approach to the fast chicane at turns 11 and 12, allowing Räikkönen to overtake both of them.
 Vergne made a mistake at turn 13, opening the door for di Resta and Ricciardo to pass him, and the two fought over ninth place in a fierce sprint to the line.
 In fact, the racing was so unpredictable 8th to 11th position was separated by less than 0.4s.
-Räikkönen finished seventh ahead of Pérez (who like last year managed to complete the race with only a single pitstop), with Ricciardo finishing ninth ahead of di Resta in tenth, leaving Vergne to settle for eleventh.
+Räikkönen finished seventh ahead of Pérez, who managed to complete the race with only a single pitstop, matching his feat from the previous year.
+Ricciardo finished ninth ahead of di Resta in tenth, which left Vergne to settle for eleventh.
 Rosberg, who had a left rear puncture from his earlier contact with Pérez, limped to the line in twelfth, twenty seconds behind Vergne.
 Maldonado's accident left him thirteenth, with Timo Glock in the sole surviving Marussia in fourteenth and one lap down on the leader.